 Spring Boot: integration of JSON binding libraries

-Spring Boot provides direct support for three well known JSON binding libraries: Jackson, Gson and JSON-B (note that the latter is, more precisely, a specification).
-JSON binding is typically used in REST web services but of course you can use it in several other contexts.
-In this article I am going to explain how to integrate these libraries in Spring Boot (mainly 2.x and 3.x versions) with the help of some basic usage examples.
+Spring Boot directly supports three well-known JSON binding libraries: Jackson, Gson, and JSON-B (note that the latter is, more precisely, a specification).
+JSON binding is typically used in REST web services, but you can use it in several other contexts.
+In this article, I will explain how to integrate these libraries in Spring Boot (mainly 2.x and 3.x versions) with the help of some basic usage examples.

 Premises

-In order to show some concrete code, consider for example the following Spring controller:
+To show some concrete code, consider, for example, the following Spring controller:

 import org.springframework.web.bind.annotation.GetMapping;